 The best time to climb Mount Kinabalu is between March and April when the weather is more dry and clear; however, the mountain conditions have changed over the years, and now climbs to the summit may sometimes be cancelled as a result of poor weather conditions.
 Only 135 permits are issued per day so it is highly recommended that you conduct your bookings months in advance.
 As of 2017, one-day permits are no longer issued and hikers are required to book the 2D1N package.

 Scaling world's highest Via Ferrata

 If the usual route bores you, test your mettle against one of the many activities at Mount Kinabalu, the Via Ferrata.
 The world's highest Via Ferrata is ideal even for those without any prior mountaineering experience.
 There are three routes: the Low's Peak Circuit, Walk the Torq, and Ranau Trail.
 If you are not keen to exhaust yourself, the Walk the Torq route is perhaps the best for you.
 The Low's Peak Circuit, on the other hand, is a gruelling 4 to 6 hours route filled with tight ropes and swinging planks, an adrenaline-pumping thrill without putting you at risk.
 Along the way, go wild with your camera as it is a sin to not capture the jaw-dropping scenery; nothing beats a profile picture of you dangling off the rocky facade!
 Being the highest, it is even featured in Guinness World Records: Highest Iron Road (Via Ferrata).

 Enjoy a relaxing dip

 Situated just an hour's drive away from the park, Poring Hot Spring & Nature Reserve serves as a perfect conclusion or introduction (depending on your itinerary) to the Kinabalu Park.
-Giving you a sneak peek of what's to come, you can engage in birdwatching activities and even catch a glimpse of the rare Rafflesia flower.
+Giving you a sneak peek of what's to come, you can engage in bird-watching activities and even catch a glimpse of the rare Rafflesia flower.
 Part of almost every itinerary, the hot spring is even recommended by StarProperty.my: Your Sweet Bornean Escape, as part of the Kinabalu Park experience.
 Soothe your aching muscles at this steaming hot springs and just relax amongst the sounds of nature.
 Visiting the hot springs is one of the things to do in Kinabalu National Park, which costs about RM15 for adult foreigners and RM3 for Malaysians.
 So let the hot sulphur spring with its natural minerals cure you of all your aches and weariness!

 Although the temperature in Kinabalu Park’s Poring Hot Spring that is situated at the lowest elevation (550 meters) is hotter and humid, you will experience a cooler temperature that may even go as low as 4 degree celsius at the Mount Kinabalu’s summit!
 One of the main attractions at Poring Hot Springs is the infamous canopy walkway.
 The canopy walk offers you amazing aerial views of the forest at heights of up to 41 meters.
 The walkway is open daily for visitors between 9 am and 4 pm.
 Besides the walkway you can observe dazzling butterflies at the Butterfly Farm or rejuvenate in Japanese-style baths.
 The natural hot sulphuric minerals are believed to have therapeutic effects designed to alleviate the sores and soothe your aching muscles.
 Check out our adventure tours featuring both Kinabalu Park and Poring Hot Spring: 3D2N Kinabalu Park or Full-Day Tour

 Ideal for an overnight experience, Kinabalu Pines Resort

-Accommodation in Kinabalu National Park are available for guests that intent on exploring the park to its fullest, several guesthouses, lodges and chalets are available for booking.
+Accommodation in Kinabalu National Park are available for guests that intent on exploring the park to its fullest.
+Several guest houses, lodges and chalets are available for booking.
 Ranging from basic hostel to luxurious accommodation, these resorts allow you to spend the night so close to nature, which makes the trip even more memorable.
 One such resort is The Hill Lodge which is situated some ways from the Park Headquarters.
 Offering 10, twin bedrooms, the Hill Lodge has all that you need and more—offering guided walks daily at 11 am.